Stinger34/MowerManager/design_guidelines.md

-# Lawn Mower Asset Tracker Design Guidelines
+# Mower Manager Design Guidelines

 ## Design Approach
 **Utility-Focused Design System Approach** - Using a professional, dashboard-style interface optimized for asset management workflows.
 Drawing inspiration from modern productivity tools like Linear and Notion for clean data presentation.